Electronic Arts (NASDAQ:EA) Releases FY 2023 Earnings Guidance

 Electronic Arts (NASDAQ:EA – Get Rating) issued an update on its FY 2023 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $7.05-$7.15 for the period, compared to the consensus estimate of $7.43.
 The company issued revenue guidance of $7.90 billion-$8.10 billion, compared to the consensus revenue estimate of $8.02 billion.Electronic Arts also updated its Q1 2023 guidance to $0.16-$0.27 EPS.

-Electronic Arts (NASDAQ:EA – Get Rating) last issued its quarterly earnings results on Tuesday, May 10th.
-The game software company reported $0.82 EPS for the quarter, missing analysts’ consensus estimates of $1.04 by ($0.22).
-The firm had revenue of $1.75 billion for the quarter, compared to the consensus estimate of $1.77 billion.
+Electronic Arts (NASDAQ:EA – Get Rating) last posted its quarterly earnings data on Tuesday, May 10th.
+The game software company reported $0.82 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.04 by ($0.22).
+The business had revenue of $1.75 billion for the quarter, compared to analysts’ expectations of $1.77 billion.
 Electronic Arts had a net margin of 11.29% and a return on equity of 18.99%.
-The business’s revenue was up 17.5% compared to the same quarter last year.
-During the same period last year, the company posted $0.72 EPS.
-As a group, equities research analysts anticipate that Electronic Arts will post 5.52 EPS for the current year.
+Electronic Arts’s revenue was up 17.5% compared to the same quarter last year.
+During the same quarter in the previous year, the firm earned $0.72 EPS.
+Equities analysts predict that Electronic Arts will post 5.52 EPS for the current fiscal year.

-Several brokerages have recently weighed in on EA.
-Stifel Nicolaus dropped their price objective on shares of Electronic Arts from $165.00 to $155.00 in a report on Thursday, April 21st.
-Credit Suisse Group dropped their price objective on shares of Electronic Arts from $169.00 to $162.00 in a report on Wednesday, May 11th.
-Cowen dropped their price objective on shares of Electronic Arts from $180.00 to $158.00 in a report on Wednesday, May 11th.
-Barclays dropped their price objective on shares of Electronic Arts from $152.00 to $127.00 and set an equal weight rating on the stock in a report on Wednesday, February 2nd.
-Finally, MKM Partners dropped their price objective on shares of Electronic Arts from $172.00 to $162.00 and set a buy rating on the stock in a report on Wednesday, February 2nd.
-Five investment analysts have rated the stock with a hold rating and seventeen have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the stock currently has an average rating of Buy and a consensus target price of $155.54.
+EA has been the subject of a number of research analyst reports.
+Robert W. Baird decreased their target price on Electronic Arts from $165.00 to $140.00 in a research report on Wednesday, May 11th.
+Credit Suisse Group reduced their price target on Electronic Arts from $169.00 to $162.00 in a research report on Wednesday, May 11th.
+Deutsche Bank Aktiengesellschaft reduced their price target on Electronic Arts from $170.00 to $165.00 in a research report on Wednesday, May 11th.
+Sanford C. Bernstein assumed coverage on Electronic Arts in a research report on Friday, April 22nd.
+They issued an outperform rating and a $157.00 price target for the company.
+Finally, Wedbush reduced their price target on Electronic Arts from $180.00 to $164.00 in a research report on Wednesday, May 11th.
+Five investment analysts have rated the stock with a hold rating and seventeen have given a buy rating to the company.
+Based on data from MarketBeat.com, the company has an average rating of Buy and an average target price of $155.54.

-In other Electronic Arts news, CEO Andrew Wilson sold 8,182 shares of the company’s stock in a transaction dated Friday, May 27th.
-The shares were sold at an average price of $139.00, for a total value of $1,137,298.00.
-Following the completion of the sale, the chief executive officer now directly owns 36,742 shares of the company’s stock, valued at approximately $5,107,138.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, insider Vijayanthimala Singh sold 800 shares of the stock in a transaction that occurred on Friday, April 1st.
-The shares were sold at an average price of $126.85, for a total transaction of $101,480.00.
+In related news, insider Chris Bruzzo sold 2,000 shares of the stock in a transaction that occurred on Wednesday, June 1st.
+The stock was sold at an average price of $138.94, for a total value of $277,880.00.
+Following the completion of the transaction, the insider now directly owns 25,524 shares in the company, valued at $3,546,304.56.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, insider Vijayanthimala Singh sold 800 shares of the stock in a transaction that occurred on Monday, May 2nd.
+The stock was sold at an average price of $118.75, for a total value of $95,000.00.
+Following the completion of the transaction, the insider now owns 19,517 shares of the company’s stock, valued at $2,317,643.75.
 The disclosure for this sale can be found here.
-Insiders sold a total of 48,538 shares of company stock valued at $6,276,039 over the last ninety days.
-0.65% of the stock is currently owned by insiders.
+Insiders have sold 53,638 shares of company stock valued at $6,984,354 in the last three months.
+Insiders own 0.65% of the company’s stock.

-Several institutional investors have recently added to or reduced their stakes in the company.
-Penserra Capital Management LLC raised its position in shares of Electronic Arts by 19.3% during the 4th quarter.
-Penserra Capital Management LLC now owns 1,460 shares of the game software company’s stock valued at $191,000 after buying an additional 236 shares in the last quarter.
-1832 Asset Management L.P. boosted its stake in shares of Electronic Arts by 783.5% during the 4th quarter.
-1832 Asset Management L.P. now owns 20,700 shares of the game software company’s stock valued at $2,812,000 after purchasing an additional 18,357 shares in the last quarter.
-Peapack Gladstone Financial Corp boosted its stake in shares of Electronic Arts by 2.5% during the 4th quarter.
-Peapack Gladstone Financial Corp now owns 3,538 shares of the game software company’s stock valued at $467,000 after purchasing an additional 87 shares in the last quarter.
-Tobam boosted its stake in shares of Electronic Arts by 58.2% during the 4th quarter.
-Tobam now owns 1,587 shares of the game software company’s stock valued at $209,000 after purchasing an additional 584 shares in the last quarter.
-Finally, Thrivent Financial for Lutherans boosted its stake in shares of Electronic Arts by 5.4% during the 4th quarter.
-Thrivent Financial for Lutherans now owns 243,358 shares of the game software company’s stock valued at $32,141,000 after purchasing an additional 12,463 shares in the last quarter.
-89.28% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors have recently modified their holdings of the stock.
+Forum Financial Management LP purchased a new position in Electronic Arts in the fourth quarter worth approximately $336,000.
+Horizon Investments LLC boosted its position in shares of Electronic Arts by 21.2% during the first quarter.
+Horizon Investments LLC now owns 2,568 shares of the game software company’s stock worth $325,000 after buying an additional 449 shares during the period.
+Fund Management at Engine No. 1 LLC purchased a new position in shares of Electronic Arts during the first quarter worth $301,000.
+Eudaimonia Partners LLC purchased a new position in shares of Electronic Arts during the first quarter worth $282,000.
+Finally, Prelude Capital Management LLC purchased a new position in shares of Electronic Arts during the first quarter worth $282,000.
+Institutional investors own 89.28% of the company’s stock.

 About Electronic Arts (Get Rating)